keptn/keptn.github.io/content/docs/0.8.x/manage/shipyard/index.md

 After creating a project, you can change the shipyard as explained here.

-The most convenient way to change your shipyard is by directly adpating it in the Git *upstream* repository.
+The most convenient way to change your shipyard is by directly adapting it in the Git *upstream* repository.

 * If you do not have a Git upstream set for your project, then please set one since it is the recommended way of using Keptn: [configure Git upstream](../../manage/git_upstream/#create-keptn-project-or-set-git-upstream).